imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 ### 1generate\_convert\_dir

-In order not to mix original data with computed ones we create for each measurement a subfolder named „convert“.
+In order not to mix original data with computed ones we create for each measurement a subfolder named "convert".
 This folder will be located in the subfolder containing the original spim data.
-1generate\_convert\_dir automatically generates the „convert“ folders in all folders below the parent folder given as a command line parameter.
+1generate\_convert\_dir automatically generates the "convert" folders in all folders below the parent folder given as a command line parameter.
 Specify complete path and name of the parent directory, but not a second parameter.

     #.................................................................................